7 Magical Things to Do in Abisko This Winter (2023 Update)

 The doors to enter the Ice Hotel in Sweden, made with giant blocks of ice, and a wooden door.

-One of the most famous places in Sweden, a visit to the famous ICEHOTEL in Jukkasjärvi is likely one of the top things to do on your Abisko itinerary.
+One of the most famous places in Sweden, a visit to the famous Icehotel in Jukkasjärvi is likely one of the top things to do on your Swedish Lapland itinerary.

-I love visiting ice hotels — I’ve visited the Tromso Ice Domes and adored it — although I’ve never gotten the chance to stay the night in one, and this Swedish ice hotel is no exception!
+I love visiting ice hotels — I’ve also visited the Tromso Ice Domes, the snow hotel in Rovaniemi, as well as the ice hotel in Alta — although I’ve never gotten the chance to stay the night in one.

 The interior of the Ice Hotel in Sweden with ice sculptures and a bed covered in a reindeer skin

-While temperature is not a concern if you’re visiting Abisko in winter, it’s pretty amazing to think that this structure still exists in the summer when temperatures can reach 17 °C/63 °F.
+While maintaining a temperature below freezing is not much of a concern if you’re visiting Abisko in winter, it’s pretty amazing to think that this structure still exists in the summer when temperatures can reach 17° C (63° F)!

 An interior of the snow hotel with impressively carved lattice-shaped ice and beautiful interior.

-This structure has luxury suites you can stay in, and if no one is in the rooms you can take a peek inside.
+However, if the seasonal Icehotel is not yet open, you can still check out the Icehotel 365 which is open all year round.
+This structure has luxury suites you can stay in, and if no one is in the rooms, you can take a peek inside.

-The day tour consists of a guided tour of the art suites, ice bar, and ice church – yes, you can actually get married here! – plus leisure time to explore the hotel, take photos, or even dine or drink there (not included)
+The day tour consists of a guided tour of the art suites, ice bar, and ice church – yes, you can actually get married here! – plus leisure time to explore the hotel, take photos, or even dine or drink there (not included).
+It’s only available on Tuesdays, Thursdays, and Saturdays, so plan ahead!
+Tours end at the end of March.

 An aerial view of the city of Kiruna, the larger town near Abisko, which is the center of activity in the region.
 Many houses, roads, etc. in the snowy landscape.

-Kiruna is an easy day trip from Abisko, or if you fly into Kiruna in the morning you can explore the city before your afternoon train to Abisko.
+Kiruna is an easy day trip from Abisko.
+Alternately, if you fly into Kiruna in the morning, you can explore the city before your afternoon train to Abisko (or on the other hand, you can explore the city a bit before your return flight or train out of Kiruna).

-The town is in the process of slowly being moved bit by bit – annoyingly, the first bit to move was the train station, which is why it’s so inconveniently far out of town.
+The town is in the process of slowly being moved bit by bit – annoyingly, the first bit to move was the train station, which is why it’s so inconveniently far out of town!
+You’ll want to take a taxi as the path into town is along an icy highway.

 The snow-covered wooden church in Kiruna which looks like something out of a fairytale.